 Child Life Handbook and Application to the Child Life concentration is required as a gateway to the Certified Child Life Specialist (CCLS) credential.
 Choosing the concentration requires application to upper division courses.
 Information provided below.

 - Admission Requirements to TTU CL Prog at TTU - 2018.pdf

 - Child Life Program Recommendation Form

-There are four components of eligibility to sit for the CCLS certification exam.
-They are:
+The components of eligibility to sit for the Child Life Professional certification examination are:

-- Child life content taught by a Certified Child Life Specialist.
+- Complete 10 college courses in specific content areas, including child life content taught by a Certified Child Life Specialist

 - Child Life Clinical Internship (600 hours under the direct supervision of a Certified Child Life Specialist)